Ant and Matt. Photo courtesy of Photos by Zoe

 First up, my reckons.
 When it comes to anything and everything wedding-related, I'm a firm believer that there's no reason to be bound by any sort of rule or tradition, especially when it comes to rings.
 Want to mix your metals?
 Go for it!
 Feeling left out because you gave an engagement ring, but didn't get one yourself, YOU SHOULD TOTALLY BUY YOURSELF AN ENGAGEMENT RING TOO!

 The more rings the better (says the lady that earns a living selling rings).
 So, my answer is yes!
 Gay men do wear engagement rings.
 Turns out, so do straight men.
-Also, men can stack a wedding ring with their engagement ring, that's fine by me.
-It's stupid that women have cornered the marked on getting to wear multiple rings on one finger.
+And it's fine to stack an engagement ring with a wedding ring on the same finger no matter where you fall on the gender spectrum.
+The idea that jewelry choices have anything to do with gender is just ridiculous.

 I also suggest that you can wear an engagement ring on one hand and a wedding ring on the other.
 We have lots of people that do that.
 Or just use one ring for both engagement and wedding ring.
 So many options.
 All of them good.